 In July 2005, we entered into an employment agreement with Sammy Aaron.
-In October 2008, the employment agreement was amended to provide for a term through January 31, 2011 with automatic one-year renewals unless either party gives written notice to the other at least ninety days prior to the expiration of the initial term or any renewal period.
+In October 2008, the employment agreement was amended to provide for a term through January 31, 2011 with automatic one-year renewals unless either party gives written notice to the other at least six months prior to the expiration of the initial term or any renewal period.
 The amendment also provided that Mr. Aaron's annual base salary would increase from \$600,000 to \$750,000 effective on February 1, 2009.
-On January 28, 2009, Mr. Aaron agreed to further amend his employment agreement with us to decrease his annual base salary rate to \$600,000 for the six-month period commencing February 1, 2009.
+In January 2009, Mr. Aaron voluntarily agreed to amend his employment agreement with us to decrease his annual base salary rate to \$600,000 for the six-month period commencing February 1, 2009.